jpgard/tableshift-web/content/pages/datasets.md

 **Distribution Shift:** It is widely acknowledged that the dominant approach to credit scoring using financial profiles can unintentionally discriminate against historically marginalized groups (credit bureau data [do not include](https://apps.urban.org/features/credit-health-during-pandemic/) explicit information about race).
 For example, since FICO scores are based on payment history and credit use and many marginalized groups in the United States have lower or less reliable incomes, these marginalized groups can suffer from [systematically](https://www.cnbc.com/2021/01/28/black-and-hispanic-americans-often-have-lower-credit-scores.html) [lower](https://www.prnewswire.com/news-releases/black-and-hispanic-americans-on-the-us-financial-system-the-odds-were-always-against-me-new-credit-sesame-survey-finds-301215072.html) [credit](https://www.epi.org/publication/latino-black-borrowers-high-rate-subprime-mortgages/#:~:text=In%20recent%20years%2C%20Latino%20and,to%20go%20to%20risky%20borrowers.) [scores](https://apps.urban.org/features/credit-health-during-pandemic/); this has been referred to as the ''credit gap'' ([(1)](https://www.businessinsider.com/personal-finance/credit-gap-black-americans-building-wealth-2021-1), [2](https://www.urban.org/sites/default/files/publication/101160/explaining_the_black-white_homeownership_gap_2.pdf)).
 In particular, debt and savings level play a role in credit scores and can systematically [disadvantage](https://apps.urban.org/features/credit-health-during-pandemic/) Black and Hispanic applicants, even when demographic data are not formally used in the credit rating process.

 For this task, we partition the dataset based on the 'External Risk Estimate', a feature in the dataset corresponding to the risk estimate assigned to an applicant by a third-party service.
 This estimate was identified in the original FICO explanable ML challenge  [(cite)](https://community.fico.com/s/blog-post/a5Q2E0000001czyUAA/fico1670).
 We use individuals with a high external risk estimate (where ''high'' estimate is defined as exceeding an external risk estimate of 63, a threshold identified in the original challenge-winning model linked above) as the training domain, and individuals with estimate $\leq 63$ as the held-out domain.

+**Availability & Access:** TableShift uses the Home Equity Line of Credit (HELOC) Dataset from the FICO Explainable Machine Learning Challenge.
+To access the dataset, sign the data usage agreement [here](https://community.fico.com/s/explainable-machine-learning-challenge?tabset-158d9=3).
+After approval from the dataset owners, a link to the dataset will be emailed to the email address provided in the form.
+The dataset file `heloc_dataset_v1.csv` is the file used by TableShift.
+For more information, visit the [xML Challenge page](https://community.fico.com/s/explainable-machine-learning-challenge).

 ## Hospital Readmission
 * Availability: Public